peterkuaiun/Final-Year-Project/README.md

     Input each sensor network type (Sparse input s; Uniform input u; Other input a): s u

 # Hole Detection in sensor network by CNN
+    If you want to use this program, you must download the Hole Detection Model first.
 ## Hole Detection in Ground truth sensor network by CNN

     hole-detection-byCNN_GT.py